norc-heal/heal-data-pkg-guide/docs/intro/why.md

 # Why should I create a data package?

 ## Potential Secondary Data Users

-These supporting or metadata files are important for **potential secondary data users** as they:
+Creating and completing a data package (including creation and completion of all [standard data package metadata files](../terms/index.md#standard-data-package-metadata-files)) are important for **potential secondary data users** as they:

 * allow potential secondary data users to understand enough about the study and data to determine whether the study/data may be of use for their purposes, and whether it makes sense for them to reach out to request access to the data or to propose a collaboration with the originating study group
 * facilitate use of the data by requesting researchers